 For Austin to be a thriving, equitable, and ecologically resilient community, it must have a healthy and just local food system.
 Growing, selling, eating, and recovering food locally creates jobs, strengthens the economy, improves public health, and reduces transportation impacts.

 Bright Green Future Grants is a competitive program that provides funding for school-based sustainability projects up to $3,000.
-Applications for the program are typically accepted each year starting in mid-August through September.
-However, due to the COVID-19 pandemic, applications for the 2020-21 school year will be accepted Oct.
-12 through Oct.
-26, 2020.

 The Climate Program leads City efforts to implement strategies that address the challenges of climate change for Austin.